 The school obtains written confirmation from supply agencies or third party organisations that agency staff or other individuals who may work in the school have been appropriately checked.
+The school advises all agencies of their procedures for dealing with allegations, ensuring agencies are fully aware of the guidance set out in Keeping Children Safe in Education (2020) in relation to the school having a lead role in the management of any allegations, working with the LADO.

-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained.
+Trainee teachers will be checked either by the school or by the training provider. from whom written confirmation will be obtained.